-Lab reports are a legal requirement to sell CBD oil products in the UK.
-At Hempura, we operate full traceability and process for managing the batches of our products to ensure safety.
-Hempura products are manufactured with their unique batch code and corresponding lab report to prove the important CBD, THC and CBN content.
+Lab reports are a legal requirement to sell CBD products in the UK.
+At Hempura, we operate full product traceability and strict process for managing the batches of our products to ensure safety.
+Hempura products are manufactured with their unique batch code and corresponding lab report to demonstrate the important CBD, THC and CBN content, and often other cannabinoids.
 Read more about Hempura here.
 This code, also found on the rear of all products, can be searched on our online database below.

-Every batch of hemp is tested, along with each batch of extract used during the manufacturing processes of Hempura products to guarantee absolute quality.
+Every batch of hemp is tested, along with each batch of extract used during the manufacturing processes of Hempura products, to guarantee absolute quality.
 You can even search your batch code on our database.
-Batch numbers are displayed large on every applicable product and can be searched in the Hempura database.
-You may read more about our lab reports here and also see our reports database.
+Batch numbers are displayed on every applicable product and can be searched in the Hempura database.
+You may read more about our lab reports here plus search our report database.

 Hempura tea is manufactured from hemp and is designed to be enjoyed as a herbal tea.
 Lab reports are unnecessary for Hempura tea as they contain only trace levels of CBD, and are not designed for delivering CBD into the body.
 For safety and traceability, we provide a production batch code on all our products.

 Firstly, the crop of hemp is tested before we purchase the product.
 Once the distillate is made it is sent for third party analytics.
 This process is repeated for every new crop of hemp.
 Every batch of distillate made is then batch tested for CBD and THC with full reports published online.

 The THC (tetrahydrocannabinol) and CBN (Cannabinol) are important because these are both restricted substances in the UK and must be undetectable for the product to be legal.
 Although organic compounds extracted similarly from hemp as CBD, THC and CBN can have psychoactive effects on the user.
 All Hempura products test at <0.01% THC and CBN, we always ensure every product we sell is legal and safe for use.